mbestavros/workshops/command-line/README.md

 Welcome to Red Hat's Linux Command Line workshop for TechTogether 2020!
 The main goal of this workshop is to get you acquainted with the Unix-based terminal.
 Command line tools are used everywhere -- not just in academia, but in the professional software world, too.
 And don't just take it from us: ask developers from any software company and they'll likely tell you they use the Unix terminal all the time.
 It may look intimidating, and it can be a bit hard to learn, but it's well worth the time investment.
 It will pay dividends well into your future.

-This workshop is an extension and revision of the [BUILDS command line workshop](https://github.com/BUILDS-/builds-workshops/tree/master/command_line) that I substantially contributed to, along with former president Sean Smith.
+This workshop is an extension and revision of the [BUILDS command line workshop](https://github.com/BUILDS-/builds-workshops/tree/master/command_line) that I substantially contributed to, along with former president Sean Smith and other BUILDS members.

 Let's get started by opening up your terminal.
 - If you're on Windows, this will be "Ubuntu" if you've already set up the Windows Subsystem for Linux.
 (If you haven't done so, you can check out the guide in the `windows-subsystem-linux` directory [here](./windows-subsystem-linux/README.md).)